Vaibhavnath-Jha/Kmeans-Clustering/README.md

 Contains Images of different Example dataset

 #### Data_generator.py
-Python program to generate random blob like data using sckit.learn
+Code for generating random blob like data using sckit.learn

 ####### note on algorithm: